scala/scala-lang/blog/_posts/2026-09-16-sbt-plugin-updates.md

 ### sbt-salad-days 0.2.0

 [sbt-salad-days](https://eed3si9n.com/reducing-scaladoc-file-size-with-sbt-salad-days/) is a plugin I created to reduce the Scaladoc JAR size for Maven Central publishing.
+This is an interim solution while we wait for a fix to be merged upstream in various Scala versions.

 ### sbt-site 1.8.0